apache/datafusion/README.md

 DataFusion is an extensible query engine written in [Rust] that uses [Apache Arrow] as its in-memory format.

-The DataFusion project provides libraries and binaries for data system developers and end users such as data engineers and analysts.
-This repository contains libraries for system developers.
-The following related projects work out of the box and target end users.
+This crate provides libraries and binaries for developers building fast and feature rich database and analytic systems, customized to particular workloads.
+See [use cases] for examples.
+The following related subprojects target end users:

 - [DataFusion Python](https://github.com/apache/datafusion-python/) offers a Python interface for SQL and DataFrame queries.